 Using The Force to get yourself a promotion or a raise has its limits.
-Fortunately, Star Wars is like one long lesson in making the most of your talents and recognising your Dark Side.
+Fortunately, Star Wars is like one long lesson in making the most of your talents and recognizing your Dark Side.
 And if you end up in Zartis in Ireland, you can go check out the location for some of the film’s most dramatic landscape…

 “Do or do not.
 There is no try”

 No matter where you are in your career, do everything you can to do the job properly.
-No half-assed efforts just because it’s a low-profile project.
+No half-way efforts just because it’s a low-profile project.
 Follow through.
 Deliver.
 Build a reputation as someone who finishes what they start.

 “Great, kid.
 Don’t get cocky”

 So you graduated top of your class.
 Or your first job was at The World’s Coolest Company.
 That doesn’t absolve you from your obligation to abide by the most important rule in life: Don’t be a jerk.
 Enjoy your successes but remember…

 We talk about this a lot on the blog.
 That’s because it’s true: the more you learn, the more you practice anything, the better you get at it.
 As “Secret CEO” David Byttow says, “Have goals in mind…develop a portfolio of finished and unfinished projects…having an eclectic body of work is huge.”

 Listen to your inner Obi-Wan and learn to be able to work without a plan.
 Be able to respond to change instead of slavishly sticking to a plan – software development can be a very fluid place, your ability to recognize –and cope with – the limits of planning in a constantly changing environment will set you up for success throughout your career.

 “A pleasure to meet you.
 I am C-3PO, Human-Cyborg Relations”